 Snowmobile Clubs across BC enter into Partnership Agreements with the Government to ensure the provision of safe, sanitary, socially acceptable and environmentally sound recreation sites and trails for public use.
 This is done through the investment of many volunteer hours, user fees and fundraising by BC Snowmobile Federation (BCSF) Member Clubs to support trail maintenance efforts.
 However, under the current FRPA Framework, snowmobile clubs are not even assured that the services and recreation sites they are responsible for managing will not be disrupted by industrial forest activity.
 Licensees are not currently obligated to consider, communicate, or mitigate any snowmobile trail disruption in their Forest Stewardship Planning.
-The BCSF has been told that Industry must only plan for and consider sites where a government registered objective is set and where their operations might impact that established objective.
+The BCSF has been told that Industry must only plan for and consider sites where a government registered objective.

-For the snowmobile sector many snowmobile trails have been established under FRPA Section 56 but in a recent study completed by the BC Snowmobile Federation it is clear that almost all have no site specific objectives set.
+For the snowmobile sector many snowmobile trails have been established under FRPA Section 56 but in a recent study completed by the BC

+MISSION STATEMENT "The British Columbia Snowmobile Federation is dedicated to provide strong leadership and support to member clubs to establish, maintain and protect quality opportunities for organized snowmobiling in British Columbia and to promote the safe and environmentally responsible use of these opportunities."
+Snowmobile Federation it is clear that almost all have no site specific objectives set.
 The only sites that have objectives were established prior to 2004 when FRPA was enacted.
 These have vague objectives that have little meaning in today's working forest and do not properly reflect the tourism value of snowmobile trails today.